vbouchet31/node-acquia-sf-webhook/README.md

 It contains the information to use the ACSF API.
 `aid`: Should be incremented from the previous line.
 Will be used to find the webhooks related to this application.
 `env`: The environment prefix (dev, test, prod).
-Use prod for production/live.
+Use empty, prod or live for production/live.
 `subscription`: The factory name (https://<env>-<subscription>.acsitefactory.com).
 `token`: The token of a user who can access the API.
 `username`: The username of a use who can access the API.